Resident Policies and Regulations

 If your refrigerator is not frost-free, please consult the office for defrosting instructions.

 Clean the outside of your refrigerator with an appliance or glass cleaner.
-Abrasive cleaning powders and metal sponges should be avoided.
+Avoid abrasive cleaning powders and metal sponges.
 Wipe down the shelves and interior surfaces using mild soap and water or a solution of 1 tablespoon of baking soda to 4 quarts of water.
 Regular cleaning and a fresh, open box of baking soda placed on a shelf and changed monthly will keep your refrigerator odor-free.

 The Dishwasher (In communities with Dishwashers and Disposals)

 Because the disposal unit is not connected to the dishwasher, food particles left on dishes will jam the dishwasher.
 Please scrape and rinse every dish under running water before loading it in the dishwasher.
-So the water can freely circulate, do not crowd dishes, cups and glasses, or silverware.
+Do not crowd dishes, cups, glasses, or silverware so the water can freely circulate.
 For maximum efficiency, avoid covering the center hole in the drawer rack.
 Use only dishwashing detergent products.
 Do not use soap or laundry detergents, as they will cause the dishwasher to overflow.

-You can save power and reduce your electric bill by waiting to run your dishwasher until you have a full load.
-However, do not leave dirty dishes in the dishwasher for a long period of time.
+Waiting to run your dishwasher until you have a full load can save energy and reduce your electric bill.
+However, do not leave dirty dishes in the dishwasher for long.

 MOVING OUT